Jayashree-KR/Ecommerce_website_selenium_automated/README.md

 # Selenium_Ecommerce-Website

-This proejct provides a Selenium test automation framework for the demo e-commerce site nopCommerce.
+This project provides a Selenium test automation framework for the demo e-commerce site nopCommerce.
 The Framework Overview:
 *Programming language used : JAVA